joesb/julietbick-website/content/about/index.md

 I have lived and worked in Birmingham for over 20 years.
 Communicating with others brings me joy, and I have been lucky to have had a career with communication at the centre.{.content-canvas-item-main-start-main-right}

 Being myself with others, so that they can be who they are, is my passion.

+## Where do I work?

+I can work in your home or in another setting that works for us -for example a nursery or at school

+## How do I work?

+We will work together to give everyone confidence with how they are communicating with your child.

+We will follow your child’s interests and join in with what they are doing.

+Communication comes from relationship and connection.

+We will have fun together!